shuhaowu/linux-thinkpad-speaker-improvements/README.md

 20. Select the audio clip centered around the maximum of the waveform, as shown in the above screenshot.
 Then go to `File` -> `Export Selected Audio`.
 Save the file as a WAV file.
 21. Rename the resulting file's extension from `.wav` to `.irs`.
 Keep this file around.

+## Ubuntu 22.04 via PulseEffects

+PulseEffects is unmaintained as development has moved to the pipewire based EasyEffects.
+That said, pulseeffect is widely available in existing distros.
+For Ubuntu 22.04:

+1. `sudo apt intall pulseeffects`
+2. Activate the convolver.
+3. Load the irs file.
+4. Make sure the default sound output is to PulseEffect.

 ## Sources

 1. https://stackoverflow.com/a/53688163